WZZO: 20th century

 WZZO first signed on the air on February 16, 1946, as WGPA-FM, owned and operated by The Express-Times.
 The broadcast was simulcast during daylight hours with sister station WGPA.
 The AM 1100 station is authorized by the Federal Communications Commission to broadcast only from sunrise to sunset, so programming continued on FM station until 11 pm.
 At that time WGPA-FM used a sub-carrier to broadcast instrumental beautiful music from reel-to-reel tapes for playing over paging systems inside retail businesses.
 Eventually, that same beautiful music sound was airing on WGPA-FM.

 In 1973, when WGPA-AM and FM were sold by The Globe-Times to Holt Broadcasting, the new owners changed the FM call sign to WEZV to reflect the FM's easy listening radio format with the EZ in the call letters standing for "Easy" and the V representing "Valley" as in Lehigh Valley.

 In 1978, WGPA and WEZV were sold to different owners, and WEZV's call letters changed to WZZO and the format switched to album-oriented rock, which continues to this day.

 The broadcast tower remains at its original location off Applebutter Road in Lower Saucon Township and can be spotted from I-78 between the exits for Route 412 and Route 33.
 The original broadcast studios were at 428 Brodhead Avenue, which now serves as a Lehigh University building in Bethlehem.
 Before moving to Whitehall Township, the WZZO broadcast studios were located in the Westgate Mall in Bethlehem.

 21st century

 On February 24, 2019, WZZO's Facebook page announced that morning host "The Bearman" had died unexpectedly.

-On June 12, 2023, WZZO shifted its format from classic rock to active rock.
+On June 12, 2023, WZZO shifted its format from classic rock to active rock, adding more 90s, 2000s, and current rock into its playlist.
+The station was not able to overtake WODE-FM in the classic rock format, registering a 4.1 share while rival classic rock WODE-FM is on the top, leading the market with a 11.4 share in the April 2023 Nielsen Audio Ratings.